 At the age of 18 she set off to Europe on her OE, picking grapes in Germany and working as a goldminer in the Australian Outback.
 While in Australia she became pregnant, returning with partner Garth Lawless to New Zealand.

 In 1987 Lawless was invited to join the cast of sketch comedy series Funny Business.
 She stayed with the show for two and a half seasons, then later moved to Vancouver, where she spent eight months studying drama.
 The next five years saw Lawless appearing in a run of small roles in Kiwi television, film and advertisements: she played a genetically-engineered assassin on mini-series Typhons' People, and a member of the Greenpeace crew in The Sinking of the Rainbow Warrior.
 There were also appearances in Kiwi classic The End of the Golden Weather, and episodes of Marlin Bay, The Ray Bradbury Theatre, and 90s police show Shark in the Park.
-Shortland Street though was not to be: Lawless failed in her efforts to get a part on the longrunning soap.
+Shortland Street though was not to be: Lawless failed to win a part on the longrunning soap.

 The jump from struggling actor to international star involved good timing, and a bad dose of the flu.
 In 1993 American producer Rob Tapert came to New Zealand to work on Pacific Renaissance series Hercules, the first of a series of Renaissance shows written and completed in the United States, but filmed in and around Auckland.